jtdaugherty/brick/README.md

    issue and we can use that as the place to hash things out.
  - If you make changes, try to make them consistent with the syntactic conventions I've used in the codebase.
- - Please provide Haddock documentation for any changes you make.
+ - Please provide Haddock and/or user guide documentation for any changes you make.